Nazmi Gripshi

-Nazmi Gripshi (born 5 July 1997) is an Albanian professional footballer who plays as an attacking midfielder for Kazakhstan Premier League club Astana and the Albania national team.
+Nazmi Gripshi (born 5 July 1997) is an Albanian professional footballer who plays as an attacking midfielder for Russian Premier League club Rubin Kazan and the Albania national team.

 Club career

 Teuta Durrës

 Gripshi came up through the Teuta Durrës youth academy and made his senior league debut for the club on 9 May 2015 in a 3–2 away loss to Kukësi.
 He was subbed on in the 78th minute for Resul Kastrati.
 He scored his first senior goal on 19 September 2015 in the 3–1 league win over bottom side Tërbuni Pukë, netting the third in injury time with a counter-attack.